Myths and Archetypes: More on Fan Perceptions

 Every year in camp there are a number of what I would prefer to call “archetypes” than stereotypes.
 You have the highly drafted underachiever, at least in the eyes of Steeler Nation, who is under a lot of scrutiny.
-During the time I’ve been noticing such things, Ziggy Hood, Cameron Heyward, and others have been in this category, with varying results.
+During the time I’ve been noticing Ziggy Hood, Cameron Heyward, others have been in this category, with varying results.

 There are the perennial favorites, the ones that even the relatively ignorant fans can spot.
 HEEAATTHH, Troy, well, really, any of the one-name guys, or the acronyms, like AB.
 They are the ones people are hoping to get autographs from.
 I cynically wonder how many of these go on Ebay the next day.